null

 FR9264

-This lithograph was drawn and colored by J Gould & H C Richter, on the lower left corner,, and printed by Hullmandel & Walton, lower right corner.
-It was published c.
-1860.
+This lithograph was drawn and colored by J. Gould & H.C.
+Richter (Henry Constantine Richter 1821–1902), as noted in the lower left corner, and printed by Hullmandel & Walton, lower right.

 Gorgeous colors!
 Excellent condition except for a few darker" spots" of discoloration.
 Expected normal age related light tanning throughout.
 Scuff on the frame especially on top.